What is a Manuscript Assessment?

 An evaluation is typically done at no charge by your mother or your best friend who, of course, will love your work and recommend you don’t change a word.
 But seriously, the best way to get free evaluations of the quality of your work is to use beta readers.
 Be picky when choosing your beta readers, though; the quality of the feedback is directly proportional to the objectivity of the reader.

 I offer manuscript assessments.
 With an assessment, you will get a report detailing your manuscript’s strengths and weaknesses.
 I will comment on the appropriateness of the style, tone, pace, voice, structure, organization, consistency, and thoroughness of the work.
-The areas of assessment will vary depending upon the category of the work (fiction or nonfiction, for example).
+The areas of assessment will vary depending upon the category and genre of the work.
 No line editing or revisions are done at this point.
 When asking for an assessment, take time to tell me what areas of the manuscript you are concerned about and where you would most like me to focus my attention.
-You can ask for an assessment of just one or two particular aspects of the work (for instance, character development), if that’s all you need at that time.
+You can ask for an assessment of just one or two particular aspects of the work, if that’s all you need at that time.

 The main difference between a manuscript assessment and a developmental edit is primarily in what I supply to you.
 I will explain that further in my next post.